kennywam/Weather-App/weatherapp/README.md

 ## How to Run the App

-Follow these steps to run the Weather Forecast App on your local machine:
+Follow these steps to run the Weather App on your local machine:

 1. Clone the repository: